Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Introduction

 \begin{remark} Compared with the sub-exponential upper bounds in~\cite{Kat, Sch}, our upper bound for $N^{diag}(P,R)$ is exponential, but it is uniform for all convex polygons whose curvature gaps are bounded below by a positive number.
 In particular, for any triangle with angles no less than $\pi\delta$, the above exponential upper bounds hold uniformly. \end{remark}

-Moreover, the main results and tools introduced in this article, particularly those developed in Section~\ref{bigsec:hulls} and Section~\ref{bigsec:coor}, play a crucial role in our forthcoming work~\cite{Fu25}.
-In this future study, we use these results to present a formula for the average of the counting functions over the moduli space of convex flat cone spheres.
-This forthcoming research builds directly on the foundations laid here.
+\begin{remark} The main results and tools introduced in this article, particularly those developed in Section~\ref{bigsec:hulls} and Section~\ref{bigsec:coor}, play a crucial role in our forthcoming work~\cite{Fu25}.
+In~\cite{Fu25}, we aim to establish a formula for the average of the counting functions over the moduli space of convex flat cone spheres.
+Corollary~\ref{cor:integrability} is used to show that the counting functions are $L^{\infty}$ over the moduli space.
+This forthcoming research builds directly on the foundations laid here. \end{remark}